Joshua-K1234/Joshua-K1234/README.md

 # Introducing Myself

-Hi 👋 I am Joshua, I'm a computer science graduate.
+Hi 👋 I am Joshua.
 I enjoy turning raw data into actionable insights and building robust pipelines that make data accessible and efficient for analysis.

 ## What I do?
 I specialise in: